 The Climate Change Response (Emissions Trading Reform) Amendment Act 2020 supports New Zealand’s move to a low-emissions, climate-resilient economy.
 It includes decisions to address our agricultural emissions and commits the primary sector to have a system for farm-level accounting and reporting of agricultural greenhouse gas emissions at farm level in use by all farms by 2025.
 This is being developed by He Waka Eke Noa – the Primary Sector Climate Action Partnership between Government, the Primary Sector, and iwi/Māori.

 What MPI's doing about it

-- funding research
+- funding research and development programmes

 - providing policy advice to the government

 - working with domestic and international agencies on climate change issues